Key to watershed management, dam system includes weak links

 The pleas fell on deaf ears until the early 2000s, he said, when then-Sens.
 Kent Conrad and Byron Dorgan, both North Dakota Democrats, included funding through the Watershed Rehabilitation Act of 2000.

-Page 3 of 3 - Construction finally began in 2010 on a $9.6 million renovation project to replace the earthen, vegetative spillway with a 500-foot-long concrete structure that is more than 5 feet higher than the original spillway.
+Construction finally began in 2010 on a $9.6 million renovation project to replace the earthen, vegetative spillway with a 500-foot-long concrete structure that is more than 5 feet higher than the original spillway.

 Similar flooding incidents have prompted reconstruction projects in other watershed dams in the Red River Valley, according to Weston, the NRCS Red River Basin coordinator.